33themes/ttt-crop/readme.txt

 If you are a developer and you need to rebuild the thumbnails we recommend use this plugin: http://wordpress.org/plugins/ajax-thumbnail-rebuild/ it helps you to do it one at a time.

-IMPORTANT: Notice that rebuilding thumbnails will overwrite the thumbnails croped with the TTT Crop plugin.
+IMPORTANT: Notice that rebuilding thumbnails will overwrite the thumbnails cropped with the TTT Crop plugin.

-= Contributions =

-You can send issues, ideas, etc.. to github the repo https://github.com/33themes/ttt-crop

-== Screenshots ==

-1. Typical problem with cropped image.
-2. Go to medias and open the images, and click in TTT Crop.
+## How to use it

+1. Select an image, open the image editor and click on the Crop Editor button.
-3. Choose the image you need, and crop in the area you want.
+2. Choose the image size you want and crop it.
-4. You can crop from featured box

 == Hacks ==